danielleporto/SQLProject/README.md

 # SQLProject
-I have a particular interest in sustainable development.
-Thus, for my first SQL project I thought it would be fun to explore how renewable and nonrenewable resource accessibility & production costs impact specific society growth measures, such as gross domestic product, of countries.
+While completing my Computer Science Program at the University of Toronto, I have also been completing a minor in Environmental Studies.
+So, when my partner and I had the opportunity to complete a project that allowed us to analyze data, we decided our project should focus on energy production and the environment.

-Note this project was for my Intro to Databases class at U of T (CSC343H1).
-I did this project with Danielle Porto, who is assigned as a collaborator in this repository!
+Note this project was for my Intro to Databases class at U of T (CSC343H1) in the fall semester of 2021.
+This project was completed with my partner, Olivia Townsend.

-All files used in this project were solely constructed by myself and Danielle Porto.
+All files used in this project were solely constructed by myself and Olivia Townsend.

 **EXPLANATION OF FILES:**